 - 3. Measure shock preload from upper mount bolt center to lower mount bolt center (eye-to-eye) 1.
-Perform this measurement on both shocks. - Ride height should be 282 mm on both shocks.
+Perform this measurement on both shocks. - 4.
+Ride height should be 275 mm on both shocks.
 If the measurement differs, adjust the preload.
-See page 85.

-REAR SHOCK PRELOAD (RIDE HEIGHT) ADJUSTMENT
+REAR SHOCK PRELOAD (RIDE HEIGHT) Adjustment

 Special tools are required to perform this procedure.
-See the INDIAN Service Manual or your authorized INDIAN dealer or other qualified dealer.
+See the INDIAN MOTORCYCLE Service Manual or your authorized INDIAN MOTORCYCLE dealer or other qualified dealer.